 This is often compared to porcelain veneers.
 But composite bonding is made in a laboratory and that it needs your dentist to remove a huge amount of tooth structure, which must be healthy.
 This can be applied to any patient within the day as there is minimally required the tooth to be removed.

 They are very quick, not to mention painless.

 Comes with immediate results.
 Usually, composite bonding can be accomplished within the day of your visit.

 It is a minimally invasive procedure; a minimal reduction of the healthy tooth is needed.

 When you consider for composite bonding, there’s preparation needed to be done.
-Anaesthesia is usually not needed, but for certain exceptions such as the bonding being used is to fill in a decayed tooth.
+Anesthesia is usually not needed, but for certain exceptions such as the bonding being used is to fill in a decayed tooth.
 This is because the tooth requires drilling to have its shape changed or its chip located near its nerve.
-The dentist will be using a shade guide to choose a color for the composite resin that will match closely with your tooth's natural color.
+The dentist will be using a shade guide to choose a color for the composite resin that will match closely with your tooth’s natural color.

 Process of bonding

 The next step will be having the tooth’s surface roughened; then a conditioning liquid will be applied.
 Such procedures aid in the bonding material that will adhere on to the tooth.
 The resin with very much like the appearance of putty and has similar color with your tooth, will then be an applied, then molded and then smoothed according to the shape desired.
 A bright laser, which is usually blue.
 This is used in hardening the material.
 After this process of hardening, the dentist will trim the composite bonding further and shape it.
 Then it will be polished to match with the rest of the tooth’s sheen and surface.